FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 # Types of Genetic Variants

-- **Variable number of tandem repeats (VNTR)**: Specific DNA sequences that are repeated immediately adjacent to each other a variable number of times.
+- **Variable number of tandem repeats (VNTR)**: Specific DNA sequences that are repeated immediately adjacent to each other for a variable number of times.
   - e.g. 16, 14 and 11 repeats of CA.
-  - **Microsatellites** consist of small sequences (1-6) which are repeated.
+  - **Microsatellites** consist of small sequences (1-6) that are repeated.
   - The number of repeats can vary widely from one person to the next, therefore they are used often in forensic DNA and paternity testing, and in linkage mapping.
-- **Indels**: extra base pairs (between 1 and 1000) can be inserted/deleted in between two specific base pairs
+- **Indels**: extra base pairs (between 1 and 1000) can be inserted/deleted between two specific base pairs.
 - **Structural variants**: duplications, deletions, inversions, translocations
 - **CNV (copy number variants)**: large insertions/ deletions